countable-web/open-source-corporation/recruiting/README.md

 Otherwise, respond as follows:
 ```
 Hello, and thanks again for your application.
 We want to notify you that we won't be moving you to the next step in our selection process.
-We have an extremely selective process and less than 1% of candidates are selected so you've done well to make it to this point.
+We have an extremely selective process and less than 1% of candidates are selected so you've
+done well to make it to this point.
+We wish you great luck in future job applications.
 ```

 *if* the Candidate has made it to the *Technical Test* stage, the lead of the team they're applying for should also write a personal note with explanation of scoring, how to do better next time, and if they have a 80% or better score that we will consider them for future positions.